-We all do it, we all have it, and it can be one of the biggest blocks to getting us what we actually desire: Automatic Thinking.
-You know it when you catch it.
-It’s like you’re on zombie auto-pilot, responding and making unconscious decisions and actions without a single mindful moment of saying, “Hey — is this really what I want to be doing?"
-Or, if it's not in the moment, you may catch it afterwards with some variation of "Why oh why did I just do that?
-If I would have really thought about this, I would have done something completely different."
+We all do it and it can be one of the biggest blocks to getting us what we actually desire: Automatic Thinking.
+It’s like you’re on zombie auto-pilot, cranking through your To-Do List, responding and making unconscious decisions and actions without a single mindful moment of saying, “Hey — is this really what I want to be doing?”

-What’s more, Automatic Thinking can get back us into some serious corners if we let it.
+What’s more, Automatic Thinking can back us into some serious corners if we let it.
 How many people do you know that are in careers they don’t love because they were told it would make them happy?
-Or a relationship they don't feel passionate about but stick with because it's what is expected?
+(Or even relationships, for that matter).

-It's everywhere and we all have wrestled with it to some degree.
-Frankly, it’s one of the first places I start when working with new clients and over and over again creates some of the biggest breakthroughs in my practice.
+Frankly, it’s one of the first places I start when working with new clients and creates some of the biggest breakthroughs in my practice.

-Sometimes these Ground Rules can be broad, as in “I can’t burden others by asking for help” to something more specific like, “Being successful means getting a promotion/raise every year until I’m at xyz level in this specific field."
-Mostly, our rules aren't something we've ever consciously formulated, but instead they're a perfect example of the Automatic Thinking that was gifted to us by our culture, parents, family, friends, etc., and we interpreted as important to our social and physical survival.
-We run into problems with them, however, when we start resisting the feeling in our gut that some of these rules don't actually work for us.
-This can force us into unnatural situations in our lives when who we're being and what we're doing just isn't who we are (we become the "square peg" in the "round hole" of our lives), and can lead to depression and feelings of unworthiness and loss of purpose.
-So, how do we uncover these Ground Rules and move past them?
-Since this is one of the biggest, juiciest causes of Automatic Thinking, I went and created a free download for you to do just that.
+Ground Rules are the “rules” of what’s acceptable and not acceptable that we live our lives by.
+(We can thank our families, friends, and our overall cultures for this one).
+Sometimes they can be broad, as in “I can’t burden others by asking for help” to something more specific like, “Being successful means getting a promotion every year until I’m at xyz level in this specific field.”
+They may sound easy to work around, but these rules run deep, and we interpret them as important to our social and physical survival (it’s also where feelings of unworthiness come from).
+So, how do we uncover them and renovate them?
+Since this is one of the biggest, juiciest causes of Automatic Thinking, I created a free download for you to do just that.
 This PDF guide (with a bonus mini-podcast) will step you through what your personal Ground Rules are, and give you an opportunity to actually do something big and new with them.
 Sound good?
 Good!
 You can download it here (click here).